shawnlower/scripts/README.md

         $ clip                      # Dump clipboard
         $ clip | curl -sT chunk.io  # Pipe clipboard to curl
         $ clip | grep 'foo' | clip  # Modify clipboard

+system-sleep-domains.sh

+    Causes all running VMs to be saved to disk by libvirt when the system goes into suspend.
+Prevents issues with guests hanging with 100% CPU util on resume.
+Also, allows recovery of guest if the system does not return from suspend (e.g. dead battery).

+    This script should be symlinked to:
+        /usr/lib/systemd/system-sleep/system-sleep-domains.sh